-The T200 Nitrogen Oxides Analyzer is a microprocessor controlled instrument that determines the concentration of nitric oxide (NO), total nitrogen oxides (NO_X, the sum of NO and NO2) and nitrogen dioxide (NO2) in a sample gas drawn through the instrument.

-- It requires that sample and calibration gases be supplied at ambient atmospheric pressure in order to establish a constant gas flow through the reaction cell where the sample gas is exposed to ozone (O3), initiating a chemical reaction that gives off light (hv). - The instrument measures the amount of chemiluminescence to determine the amount of NO in the sample gas. - A catalytic-reactive converter converts NO2 in the sample gas to NO which, along with the NO present in the sample is reported as NO_X.
+To determine the concentration of nitric oxide (NO), total nitrogen oxides (NO_X, the sum of NO and NO2) and nitrogen dioxide (NO2), a sample gas is drawn through the analyzer's reaction cell where the sample gas is exposed to ozone (O3), initiating a chemical reaction that gives off light (hv), known as chemiluminescence.
+The instrument measures the amount of chemiluminescence to determine the amount of NO in the sample gas (details are presented in Sections 6.1.1 and 6.1.2).
+A catalytic-reactive converter converts NO2 in the sample gas to NO which, along with the NO present in the sample, is reported as NO_X.
 NO2 is calculated as the difference between NO_X and NO.